privacy-scaling-explorations/pse.dev/articles/announcing-maci-v111.md

 tldr: "This post was authored by [Alessandro](https://github.com/ctrlc03) and [Chao](https://github.com/chaosma)"
 date: "2023-01-18"
 canonical: "https://mirror.xyz/privacy-scaling-explorations.eth/ltCt68hslI5jmMf1AnfkrP2eUwkeZ8_fgkHc_WyD9Nc"
+projects: ["maci"]
 ---

 We are pleased to announce the release of an updated version of MACI - Minimal Anti-Collusion Infrastructure v1.1.1.

 This new release brings a more secure product, new features, and a much needed documentation refresh.
-Before we dive into the updates, let’s refresh your memory on what MACI is and what it was created to achieve.
+Before we dive into the updates, let's refresh your memory on what MACI is and what it was created to achieve.

 ## Background

 MACI is an application that provides collusion resistance for on-chain voting processes.
-It was originally created after Vitalik’s [post](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413), and has since been revisited and improved.
+It was originally created after Vitalik's [post](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413), and has since been revisited and improved.

 MACI revolves around the need for a trusted coordinator.
 The coordinator is in charge of setting up the system, publishing its public key, and computing the tally of the votes.
 Below are the main properties of MACI: